drabi-he/1337-Cursus/LVL5/inception/README.md

 		curl -I -v --tlsv1.3 --tls-max 1.3 https://localhost:[host_port] -k

-if you get `The plain HTTP request was sent to HTTPS port` try sending request to https instead of http
+> :bulb: if you get `The plain HTTP request was sent to HTTPS port` try sending request to https instead of http

 </details>